ITBear/GpCore2/README.md

 ## Environment for compiling

-- cmake 3.16 (For Ubuntu 18.04 nedeed [installing the latest CMake](https://graspingtech.com/upgrade-cmake/))
+- cmake 3.16 (for Ubuntu 18.04 nedeed [installing the latest CMake](https://graspingtech.com/upgrade-cmake/))
 - standard for the C++ - 20
 - gcc-10, g++-10